ConflictingTheories/sample-zip-extractor/readme.md

 ## Deployment & Build Instructions
 The following will help you deploy and build the application from source:

+    # yarn

+    # yarn build

 ## Usage Instructions
 Please see the following for usage instructions:

+    # yarn start

+Additionally, you can also run it using Typescript via `ts-node` via:

+    # yarn serve

 ## Copyright & Licenses